Free UK Google Shopping Coming In 2020

 As we face the coronavirus pandemic, digital commerce is the lifeline keeping retailers afloat, and with an uncertain future ahead Google have been looking at ways to support online businesses throughout this crisis.

-With all shops except non-essential stores currently closed, consumers are turning to online platforms to source not only essential items but also clothing, toys and home-related goods.
+With footfall on our high streets currently at a record low due to the pandemic, consumers are turning to online platforms to source not only essential items but also clothing, toys and home-related goods.
 Businesses are constantly looking at new ways to re-connect with their customers, but in doing so there remains an increasing need to keep costs to a minimum.

 How will this new measure help businesses?

 Many retailers across the country have items people are looking for in stock, but they are harder for consumers to find online.
 The new changes will mean that search results on the Google Shopping tab will primarily consist of free listings, helping businesses to connect with consumers regardless of whether they advertise on Google.

 The changes will currently affect the Shopping tab only, with paid ads still visible at the top and bottom of the page to generate the majority of clicks.
 The current search engine results pages where Shopping listings are featured will still remain exclusive to paid listings.

 Retailers will gain free access to millions of shoppers who visit Google every day.
 Existing customers will be able to list their full catalogues as opposed to only promoting some products on the platform.